Purchases made through my links help support this website, at no additional cost to you. Details.

 I’M NOT A LAWYER

 I’m not an attorney.
 My interpretations of the law are my own opinions, not legal advice.

 Also, even judges don’t seem to agree on copyright law.
 How harshly you’re treated, if caught, can vary from one courtroom to the next.

 WHY I CARE

-When I find someone using one of my illustrations illegally, I approach them directly.
+I go directly to the webmaster when I find someone using one of my illustrations illegally.
 Most people quickly (and apologetically) remove the image from their websites.

 I also teach artists, including photographers, how to protect their images so they can prove they’re the original creators of the respective works.

 It’s a simple technique: I remove about 1/2 inch on at least two sides of the original image, before I post it online.
 When the hosting service asks me to prove it’s my original graphic, I can show them the larger version that has never appeared online.
-So far, that’s always worked for me and for my students.
+So far, that’s always worked.

 Others use techniques such as digital watermarking: http://www.digitalwatermarkingalliance.org/default.asp